 Typically, a captain with fear painted in the face tried to dock accompanied by crew members shouting at him and each other and a couple of clever guys, who in safety on land knew everything about just this docking should be done.

-But the boats came to the dock and in the evening the harbor was full.
+But the boats came to the quay, and in the evening the harbor was completely full.

 Bonifacio is a nice city.